ChrisAllenMing/LtC-MSDA/README.md

 </p>

 ## Introduction
-This project is the implementation of ``Learning to Combine: Knowledge Aggregation for Multi-Source Domain Adaptation'' in PyTorch.
+This project is the implementation of ``Learning to Combine: Knowledge Aggregation for Multi-Source Domain Adaptation'' in PyTorch, which is accepted by ECCV 2020.

+The paper is coming soon.

 ### Prerequisites